-- Subd.
+Subd.
 1. Layoff of teachers shall be made in the inverse order of seniority within the departments and/or programs in which they have been employed.
-No qualified teacher shall be laid off if there is any other like qualified teacher with less seniority in the same program or department. - Subd.
+No qualified teacher shall be laid off if there is any other like qualified teacher with less seniority in the same program or department.

+Subd.
 2. Pursuant to M.S. §122A.41, teachers shall be notified by the Board in writing at least thirty (30) days prior to the effective date of the layoff.
-Teachers shall be given in writing, the reason for such action at the time the notice is given. - Subd.
+Teachers shall be given in writing, the reason for such action at the time the notice is given.

+Subd.
 3. Any teacher laid off pursuant to these provisions may engage in teaching or any other occupation during the period of such layoff and may be eligible for unemployment compensation if otherwise eligible by statute for such compensation without loss or reduction of reinstatement rights except as provided within this article.
-Layoff shall not result in the loss of seniority earned provided reappointment occurs within thirty-nine (39) months of the effective date of layoff. - Subd.
+Layoff shall not result in the loss of seniority earned provided reappointment occurs within 39 months of the effective date of layoff.

+Subd.
 4. Teachers who possess Montessori certification and who are assigned to teach at a Montessori School may not be displaced by a more senior teacher who does not possess Montessori certification.
-Licensed Staff currently assigned to specialist positions not requiring Montessori certification at these schools will be displaced according to the normal process called for by this Agreement if staff reductions occur. - Subd.
-5. Teachers at an identified immersion or immersion articulation schools and are in a position that requires fluency in a specific language may not be displaced by a more senior teacher who does not possess adequate fluency in the language required by the program.
-Non-fluent staff currently assigned to one of the above immersion schools shall not be required to attain fluency as a condition of continuing in their assignment. - Subd.
+Licensed Staff currently assigned to specialist positions not requiring Montessori certification at these schools will be displaced according to the normal process called for by this Agreement if staff reductions occur.

+Subd.
+5. Teachers who are assigned at an identified immersion or immersion articulation school and are in a position that requires fluency in a specific language may not be displaced by a more senior teacher who does not possess adequate fluency in the language required by the program.
+Non-fluent staff currently assigned to one of the above immersion schools shall not be required to attain fluency as a condition of continuing in their assignment.

+Subd.
 6. Teachers who teach in identified American Indian Studies programs and articulation programs and who hold a valid Minnesota teaching license and the Eminence Credential of American Indian Language and Culture or a minor in American Indian Studies or its equivalent may not be displaced by a more senior teacher who does not possess the license or criteria.
 The equivalent shall include demonstration of education in the areas of American Indian literature, American Indian treaties and sovereignty, historical/cultural trauma (mental health, substance abuse, diabetes), Ojibwe teachings/Lakota virtues, and cultural etiquette and previous experience working with American Indian communities.

-The Federation, the District and the American Indian parent committee will work together to outline more specific education and experience that will qualify for the equivalent by the end of the 2011-2012 school year. - Subd.
-7. Subdivisions 4 and 5 of this section shall sunset upon ratification of the 2013-15 teacher contract unless the parties mutually agree to extend or modify these subdivisions.
-The District will provide the Union a list of the identified Montessori, Immersion and American Indian Studies Programs by December 15 of each school year.
+Subd.
+7. Subdivisions 4 and 5 of this section shall sunset upon ratification of the 2015-17 teacher contract unless the parties mutually agree to extend or modify these subdivisions.
+The District will provide the Federation a list of the identified Montessori, Immersion and American Indian Studies Programs by December 15 of each school year.